Jail, caning and fine for man who caused grievous hurt to cop whose face he 'did not like'

-Sergeant Chong Jiawei, 27, who also suffered multiple facial injuries, had to spend two days in a neurosurgery ward after the unprovoked attack and was given 29 days of hospitalisation leave.
+Sergeant Chong Jiawei, 27, suffered multiple facial injuries and was given 29 days of hospitalisation leave after the unprovoked attack.

 One of his attackers, Muhammad Farhan Jaffri, also assaulted a second policeman and abused a policewoman with vulgar language.